 You can email us at taxforms@irs.gov.
-(The asterisk must be included in the address.)
-Please put "Publications

-Comment" on the subject line.
-You can also send us comments from www.irs.gov/formspubs/, select "Comment on Tax Forms and Publications" under "Information about."
+Please put "Publications Comment" on the subject line.
+You can also send us comments from www.irs.gov/formspubs/.
+Select "Comment on Tax Forms and Publications" under "Information about."

 Although we cannot respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax products.